memextech/ai_image_gen_mflux/README.md

 - [uv](https://github.com/astral-sh/uv) - Python package manager and virtual environment tool

 ## Quick Start

+Just ask Memex to run this app locally and it will take care of the rest!
+If you run into any errors, just point Memex to fix them.

+If you’d like to set up the environment and dependencies manually, follow these steps:

 ```bash
 # Create and activate virtual environment